- Military Life Cycle

 - Tell your children about the move as soon as possible.
 Give your children plenty of time to adjust to the idea of moving and say goodbye to all their friends.

 - Give your children space and answers.
-They may also have a lot of questions, so listen patiently and answer as best you can.
-Help your children research their new school, nearby parks and base activities.
+They may have a lot of questions, so listen patiently and answer as best you can.
+Help your children research their new school, nearby parks and installation activities.
 The adjustment — for you and your children — will take time.

 - Give your children a task.
 Depending on the age of your children, there are many ways to help.
 Older youth might be able to help plan portions of the move, such as searching for new houses online or researching fun things to do on the new installation.
 Younger children can help by packing their own “first day box.”